JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ### Logo Font Color

 In the template settings select the design tab on the left and then the style tab on the right sidebar.
-Click logo in list and and the hex colour value e.g. #fff
+Click logo in right sidebar list and add the hex colour value e.g. #fff

 ![logo colour](logo-colour.png)

 ### Logowrap padding

-To add padding to the logowrap row click the pencil to the right of the logowrap row in the template settings and click the style tab in the right sidebar.
+To add padding to the logowrap row click the pencil to the right of the logowrap row in the template settings and then click the style tab in the right sidebar.
 In the row style section scroll down to the Row Padding dropdown.

 ![logo padding](logo-padding.png)